5 ‘Cook it Yourself’ Style Restaurants You Should Check Out in Japan

 Photo by sasaken/Shutterstock

-Monjayaki is a thinner, more labor-intensive version of okonomiyaki, and is a specialty of the Kanto region and Tokyo in particular.
-Like okonomiyaki, monjayaki is made with a thin, flour-based batter and a mashup of vegetables and fixings.
-To make this dish, add all the ingredients except the batter to the pan, and finely chop them using the metal spatula.
-Shape the mixture into a circle and pour the batter over the top.
-Monjayaki is typically eaten straight off the pan using small metal spoons shaped like mini spatulas.
-Most okonomiyaki restaurants will offer monjayaki, as well.
+Monjayaki is a thinner, more intricate cousin of okonomiyaki and is especially beloved in the Kanto region, with Tokyo being a hotspot for this dish.
+It starts with a thin, flour-based batter mixed with various vegetables and other ingredients.
+To prepare monjayaki, you first cook all the ingredients (except the batter) in the pan and finely chop them with a metal spatula.
+Then, you shape the mixture into a circle and pour the batter on top.
+Unlike okonomiyaki, monjayaki is typically eaten straight from the pan using small metal spoons that resemble mini spatulas.
+Many okonomiyaki restaurants also offer monjayaki, making it a fun and delicious variation to try.

 Takoyaki